The Bicategory of Lie Groupoids within Diffeological Groupoids: Further Applications Examples

 \subsection{Principal Bundles}

 \labell{ss:princ bdles}

 Let $X$ be a diffeological space and $\calG$ a diffeological groupoid.
-Consider the category of of all generalised morphisms from the trivial groupoid of $X$ to $\calG$.
-By \cref{t:3 equiv bicateg}, this category is equivalent to the category of all anafunctors between the two diffeological groupoids, as well as the category of all right principal bibundles between them.
+Consider the category of of all anafunctors from the trivial groupoid of $X$ to $\calG$.
+By \cref{t:bibundle-localise}, this category is equivalent to the category of all right principal bibundles between the two diffeological groupoids.
 But these bibundles take on a very specific form.

 \begin{lemma}\labell{l:bibundle to princ bdle} Let $X$ be a diffeological space and $\calG$ a diffeological groupoid.
 The groupoid of bibundles from $X$ to $\calG$ with bi-equivariant diffeomorphisms as arrows is isomorphic to the groupoid of right principal $G$-bundles of $X$ with bundle isomorphisms as arrows. \end{lemma}